 Punishment for Enabling Child Neglect in Tulsa

 Enabling child neglect is punishable by up to life imprisonment in the custody of the Department of Corrections, or up to one (1) year imprisonment in a county, and/or by a fine between $500 and $5,000.

 D. Any parent or other person who shall willfully or maliciously engage in enabling child neglect shall, upon conviction, be punished by imprisonment in the custody of the Department of Corrections not exceeding life imprisonment, or by imprisonment in a county jail not exceeding one (1) year, or by a fine of not less than Five Hundred Dollars ($500.00) nor more than Five Thousand Dollars ($5,000.00), or both such fine and imprisonment.
-As used in this subsection, “enabling child neglect” means the causing, procuring or permitting of a willful or malicious act of child neglect, as defined by paragraph 3 of subsection B of Section 7102 of this title, of a child under eighteen (18) years of age by another.
+As used in this subsection, “enabling child neglect” means the causing, procuring or permitting of a willful or malicious act of child neglect, as defined by paragraph 47 of Section 1-1-105 of Title 10A of the Oklahoma Statutes, of a child under eighteen (18) years of age by another.
 As used in this subsection, “permit” means to authorize or allow for the care of a child by an individual when the person authorizing or allowing such care knows or reasonably should know that the child will be placed at risk of neglect as proscribed by this subsection.

 Tulsa's Local Criminal Defense Lawyers

 Are you looking for Tulsa attorneys who will fight aggressively for you?
 Our team of criminal defense attorneys have the experience needed in Oklahoma law to secure the outcome you deserve.

 Call us today for a free consultation 918-743-2233 or contact us online.